flaturtha/CharlieChan/_serials/mr-binglers-murder-maze-part-3.md

 ### Death Mask
 {: .chaptertitle}

-Mr. J. C. Bingler picked up the death mask, his flesh creeping a bit at the coolness of the wax.
+<span class="firstcharacter">M</span>r.
+J. C. Bingler picked up the death mask, his flesh creeping a bit at the coolness of the wax.
 He coughed sheepishly, glanced guiltily toward the bathroom.

 He examined the mask, his roily mind trying to make sense out of the things that had happened to him in the past hour.
 He was not in the best of condition for coherent thinking, but gradually his blood pressure eased, and his bookkeeper's mind began grasping the fringes of the mystery.